Most of my clients take absolutely no notice when I tell them to wear sunscreen all year round.

 I get it.
 I really do.
 Prevention is boring.

-So imagine my delight when new research proved that sunscreen can actually reverse sun damage, not just prevent it – my clients have no excuse now!
-There is a catch though.
+So imagine my delight when new research proved that sunscreen could reverse sun damage, not just prevent it – my clients have no excuse now!
+There is a catch, though.
 It has to be worn every single day for at least a year.
 Come rain or shine.

 Are moisturisers obsolete?

 There is another catch.
 Most sunscreens use chemical filters to absorb and neutralise UVA rays before they can damage your skin.

 To be effective, these chemical sunscreens need to touch the skin; moisturisers dilute them.
 Sunscreens are often hydrating, but clients are reluctant to give up their expensive anti-aging creams and think their skin will wrinkle and sag overnight.